 Creative Lifestyle – cake baking and decorating workshop

-Maxine Collins, Programme Coordinator of Create Your Future in Hackney, leads a conversation about how Create Your Future is helping older BAME women.
+Maxine Collins, former Programme Coordinator of Create Your Future in Hackney, leads a conversation about how Create Your Future is helping older BAME women.
 Other voices belong to Deolinda, Jennifer, Rick and Sandra.

 Listen to the podcast here.

 Our participants have learnt a lot about their skillset whilst being on the Create Your Future Programme.

 Read the interview with Klud and Shamima here.

 Functional Skills English E3 with L1 Employability Skills

 This project is funded by The National Lottery Community Fund and European Social Fund who support projects in England that tackle poverty and promote social inclusion.

 "We want unemployed BAMER women to benefit from our holistically designed programmes that will offer a chance to gain independence, increase confidence, explore career options, build networks and work towards career aspirations."